-I look forward to the 2024-25 school year and to working with each of you to accomplish our goals and produce outcomes that will result in improved academic performance.
-These outcomes will allow University View Academy to remain a permanent fixture in Louisiana's educational landscape and a school of choice for the students and families who need us most.
+I look forward to the 2025-26 school year and to working with each of you to accomplish our goals and produce outcomes that will result in improved academic performance.
+I encourage each of you to make the most of this school year-set goals, ask questions, get involved, and support one another.
+Together, we can ensure a successful and inspiring experience for all.